 However, this is a victory in a small skirmish in InBev’s much larger trademark war with another Czech brewer, state-owned Budejovicky Budvar NP.
-InBev (through Anheuser-Busch) and Budvar have been engaged in multiple disputes related to the Budweiser mark for… More
+InBev (through Anheuser-Busch) and Budvar have been engaged in… More

 A subject of regular discussion here at the Trademark and Copyright Law Blog, the application window for ICANN’s New gTLD Program opens today, over continued vigorous opposition from brand owners and the U.S. Congress.
 The application window, which runs from today through April 12, 2012, is the only time in which interested parties can apply to operate a new .brand or .generic top-level domain registry, at least for the foreseeable future.
 While ICANN plans a second (and probably a third, and a fourth…) round of gTLD applications, the timing and the details are still very much… More